anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 ### Step 11: Selecting Seeds

 Next we select a small set of tuple pairs that we will label.
 This set of tuple pairs will serve as "seeds" to start the active learning process.
 Specifically, we will use these seeds to train an initial matcher.
-Then we use the matcher to look for unlabeled "informative" tuple pairs, then we label those pairs and retrain the matcher, and so on.
+Then we use the matcher to look for unlabeled "informative" tuple pairs, then we ask the user to label those pairs and retrain the matcher, and so on.

 We select a set of 50 seeds as follows:
 ```